CrazycatASG/CrazycatASG/README.md

 - 🌱 I’m currently learning Python and Go.
 - 📫 How to reach me: You can contact me through my public email (linked below my pfp) or [my alt email](mailto:realitywarper14@gmail.com) but i don't check that often so be aware of that.
-- 😄 Pronouns: he/him (do i need to tho?)
 - ⚡ Fun fact: I'm autistic.
 I also have tourettes.

 # KEEP IN MIND